Nihongo Online School

 The school asks students to submit homework assignments worth 2 hours per lesson to improve faster.
 By supporting students with these features, students are able to efficiently improve Japanese language skills.

-A compelling study plan is a crucial component of your Japanese student visa application.
+A compelling study plan is an essential component of your student visa application.
 This document helps immigration officials understand your motivations for studying in Japan, your educational goals, and how your chosen program aligns with your future aspirations.
-A well-crafted study plan demonstrates your seriousness as a student and can significantly improve your chances of visa approval.

 Clear Motivation and Genuine Interest